danielhstahl/expectation-maximization-example/README.md

 ## Problem assumptions

 There are two distributions of individuals: those that want to repay, and those that don't want to repay.
-The times to default for both are exponentially distributed, but the parameter for the first group is much smaller than for the second (indicating more willingness to repay)
+The times to default for both are exponentially distributed, but the parameter for the first group is much smaller than for the second (indicating more willingness to repay).